GOEIC Certification Requirements for Exporting to Egypt

 Factory Registration Issues

-Missing or incomplete factory registration records may delay approval.
+Incomplete registration records can delay approval.

 Product Classification Errors